WHITE DOVE vs Cloud White, Swiss Coffee & 10 Other Popular Colors

 • Chantilly Lace is Benjamin Moore’s WHITEST white with fractional warmth.
 White Dove has a very noticeable warmth in comparison.

-• White Dove offers a softer, more MUTED contrast with wall colors.
-Chantilly Lace is a more CLEAN, crisp partner to wall colors.
+• White Dove offers a softer, more muted contrast with wall colors, while Chantilly Lace is a cleaner, crisper partner.

 • Chantilly Lace can be a bit cool for northern light, but like White Dove, it picks up a pretty warmth in south-facing or afternoon western sunshine.